-Participants age 50 or with at least 20 years of service could elect to retire with an additional pension equal to 1/12 of 2.5% of final earnings for the first 20 years of service, plus 1/12 of 2% of final earnings for each additional year of service.
+Participants age 50 or older with at least 20 years of service could elect to retire with an additional pension equal to 1/12 of 2% for each year of credited service.
 The additional amount could be taken as a pension increase, a lump sum, or as a temporary supplement to age 62.
 Appropriate actuarial adjustments apply.